 How The Toolbox Pro Approaches Roof Repair

 If it's a repair we handle, we're clear on timeline and cost.
 We use quality materials—no cheap brackets from Home Depot that last 18 months.
 We use stainless steel fasteners and proper roofing cement.
 We clean up after ourselves.
-And we're available for follow-up questions, which come up more often than people expect.
+Moreover, we're available for follow-up questions, which come up more often than people expect.

 Whether you're managing three rentals across 85281 or you own a single-family home in South Tempe, that same approach applies.